-Fortran 2003 standard added support for complex arguments in intrinsic functions LOG and SQRT.
+Fortran intrinsics LOG and SQRT accepted complex arguments at least since FORTRAN66.
 Fortran 2008 standard added support for complex arguments in intrinsic functions ACOS, ACOSH, ASIN, ASINH, ATAN, ATANH.
 Fortran 2003 added support for IEEE 754, the floating point standard, which defines minus zero and rules for its use.

 Although seemingly an esoteric topic, the values of complex functions on branch cuts are very important, e.g. in applications in elasticity, where the most important data is always on boundaries.
 Another example is the error function, erf(z), used extensively e.g. in acoustics. erf(z) is calculated using SQRT of complex arguments, including on branch cuts.